scalezen/reinforcement-learning/README.md

 `g` is smooth, so the expectation is differentiable and Adam optimizer is works.
-At evaluation time `g` is converted to a binary stopping decision `stop ⟺ g(S) > 0.5`, and the price is taken on a **new** set of brownian motion paths — training and evaluation never share randomness, which is what keeps the estimator from being biased high by its own fitted noise.
+At evaluation time `g` is converted to a binary stopping decision `stop ⟺ g(S) > 0.5`, and the price is taken on a **new** set of brownian motion paths.
+Training and out-of-sample evaluation prevents the estimator from being biased high by its own fitted noise.

-`python/gbm.py` supplies the paths (loop and vectorised implementations, kept side by side for performance comparison) plus the Black–Scholes reference the tests measure against.
+`python/gbm.py` supplies the paths (scalar/loop and vectorised implementations are available for comparison) plus the Black–Scholes reference the tests measure against.

 ### Benchmarks